Quick Answer

 Confirm the legal name in your agreements matches the name on invoices, the account receiving funds, and the filing records you maintain.
 If your working model changed, update your entity assumptions and document the current flow in one dated note.

 Keep business and personal money separate in day-to-day practice.
 Verify that each payment maps to the correct bank record and that each business expense has source documentation.
-Add current reporting trigger after verification, and add current jurisdiction filing requirement after verification.
+Do not use a reporting trigger or jurisdiction filing requirement until it has been verified from official or finance source records.

 Use an automation platform (for example, n8n) with direct API connections for repeatable updates after facts are verified.
 Avoid relying only on RSS-style inputs for critical records, since delayed or outdated entries can break your checks.
 If you use Stripe or Zapier in your stack, verify platform-specific behavior before you depend on it.